13 Animals With Big Heads

 Horses

 Horses have enormous heads.
-In addition to the United States, the United Kingdom, Ukraine, Australia, Kazakhstan, Russia, and Mongolia, they are present throughout the entire planet.
+They are found throughout the planet, including the United States, the United Kingdom, Ukraine, Australia, Kazakhstan, Russia, and Mongolia.

-They are herbivores; therefore, grass, leaves, and other parts of plants constitute part of their diet.
+They are herbivores, so grass, leaves, and other plant parts are part of their diet.

-Because of their excellent environmental adaptation, wild horses can live in a wide range of settings, from grasslands to deserts.
+Because of their excellent environmental adaptation, wild horses can live in various settings, from grasslands to deserts.
 A horse’s average lifespan is between 25 and 30 years.

 4. Lion